-There's a lot of incredible board games out there, from bouncing party games to intense battles of wits with those close to you.
+If you're looking for something ot play with your friends on games night, you need the best of what's available, whether strategy, social, or surreal.
 To help you find your next game night mainstay, we’ve curated a list of the best board games available to buy and play right now.
-Regardless of genre, player count, theme or mechanics, these are the best board games that we think deserve a spot on anyone’s shelf.
+Regardless of genre, player count, theme or mechanics, these are the best board games in 2021 that we think deserve a spot on anyone’s shelf.

-Read on to find some of the best board games for sale right now, of all genres, types and lengths.
-Whatever you're looking for, you're bound to find something you can enjoy in our list below.
+Read our list to find some of the best board games for sale right now, of all genres, types and lengths.
+Whatever you're looking for, you're bound to find something you can enjoy.

 Best board games 2021